filipeamoreira/nixos-config/README.md

+# NOTE: This is based on the NixOS configuration of [Mitchell Hashimoto](https://github.com/mitchellh/nixos-config.git).

 # NixOS System Configurations

-This is based on the NixOS configuration of [Mitchell Hashimoto](https://github.com/mitchellh/nixos-config.git).

 This repository contains my NixOS system configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix,